-The best estimate for each SSO property depends mainly on the method used to measure it: for example, a direct measurement from an \textsl{in situ} space mission can be considered as more valuable than an indirect determination based on telescopic observations acquired from the Earth.
+The best estimate for each SSO property depends mainly on the method used to measure it: for example, a direct measurement from an in situ space mission can be considered to be more valuable than an indirect determination based on telescopic observations acquired from the Earth.
 Similarly, a modern measurement is often more accurate than an earlier measurement owing to technological advances.
-On the other hand, an old value remains useful because it increases the temporal validity of the measurement, and can be unique.
-Finally, the accuracy (closeness to the true value) and precision (repeatability of the value) of measurements must be considered to choose a particular value among a data set, or to compute a statistical average.
+On the other hand, an old value remains useful because it increases the temporal validity of the measurement and can be unique.
+Finally, the accuracy (closeness to the true value) and precision (repeatability of the value) of measurements must be considered to choose a particular value among a data set or to compute a statistical average.

-For each set of properties, we defined a decision tree schematized by \Autoref{fig:selparam}.
+For each set of properties, we defined a decision tree that is schematized in \Autoref{fig:selparam}.
 The methods are ordered in a preferential order.
-Among the ordered methods, the first available is chosen, and the weighted average $\mu$ is computed from $N$ multiple estimates $x_i$ by the least squares estimator:
+Among the ordered methods, the first available is chosen, and the weighted average $\mu$ is computed from $N$ multiple estimates, $x_i$, by the least-squares estimator:

 where $w_i = 1 / \sigma_i^2$ and $\sigma_{i} = (\sigma_{+,i} - \sigma_{-,i} )/2$ is the arithmetic mean of the upper and lower uncertainties $\sigma_{+,i}$ and $\sigma_{-,i}$.